scottmaran/pitch_prediction/report.md

 3) If you want to predict pitches on a previously-unseen pitcher, you need to build a whole new model
 4) And if you want to predict pitches on pitchers with a really low sample size...

-The solution to 1 is to not vary the number of output categories, but the rest are real limitations of individual models that are alleviated by a single global model.
+The solution to 1) is to not vary the number of output categories, but the rest are limitations of individual models that are alleviated by a single global model.
 The tradeoff is that the global model may not be able to capture each individual's specific tendencies as well.

 ### Include pitcher_id as a feature?
 How to characterize a pitcher

 How can we get our global model to still capture the nuances of each pitcher's decision process?
-If we included the pitcher_id as a categorical variable, we'd likely run into a lot of the same issues as above.
-So the question becomes can we tell our model everything about a pitcher that we think would affect his decision on the next pitch type?

-An example: let's say we would have trained an individual model for Justin Verlander and he uniquely likes to throw a Changeup (CU) after a Sinker (SI).
-The individual model would only see Verlander's pitches and pick up on this
+We could include pitcher_id as a categorical variable, and then this could let the model decide when it's optimal to split by each pitcher or not.
+This creates thousands of new dummy-encoded variables though.

-If our primary concern is about missing unique trends within each pitcher
+So the question becomes how can we fully describe each pitcher in the feature space?
+If our primary concern is about missing unique trends for each pitcher, we can add as features the types of pitches they've thrown in the past.
+A large portion of my engineered features try to deal with this:

-But we still want that information.

-What do we want out of the pitcher though?

-Most of my engineered features deal with ENCODING the pitcher's pitch type distribution.
-This is done by including information from:
 - their previous pitch type/result
 - their previous pitch stats (speed, length, angle)
 - their previous 5 pitch type tendencies
 - their previous 10 pitch type tendencies
 - their previous 20 pitch type tendencies
 - historical previous pitch type tendencies

-The hope is that including this information fully describes a pitcher.
+I also include some basic batter tendencies and specific tendencies for when the pitcher and specific batter have met before.

+The tradeoff here is that now, for each pitch, the model gets to view (close to) the pitcher's full tendencies in isolation from other pitchers.
+However, these tendencies are without the context of the other features that are present in the actual sample.
+Hypothetically, say Verlander usually throws 1) a Changeup (CU) after a Splitter (FS) and 2) throws more Sliders in later innings.
+In our global model, we will pick up on 1) with several features like previous_pitch_type, prev_5_FS_%, etc. However, the global model will only pick up on the trend for 2) in the global population, not specific to Verlander.
+So if pitchers generally throw less Sliders in later innings, then with our current feature set we will see more training examples with less Sliders in later innings and not predict it.
+This is in contrast to a single model trained on only Verlander's data, which will only see the relationship between Sliders and innings conditioned on Verlander's pitches..

+The ideal goal would be to include information that fully describes a pitcher.
+While it's unlikely this covers everything, the hope is that we can get our feature space close so we don't have to use categorical variables to describe pitchers.

 ## Type Confidence